jmoenig/Snap/DEVLOG.md

     * new "Blocks all the way" setting, if enabled all blocks in the palette are now custom blocks, except hat blocks and rings
     * new "changeBy(data, delta)" extension primitive
     * new LISP-like text syntax for blocks and scripts
+    * copy text from sprite speech/thought balloons to the clipboard
     * color type input slots for custom blocks
     * metaprogramming support for color type input slots (number: 13, spec: "clr", mnemonic: "color")
     * variadic variables type input slots for custom blocks